RivinHD/Tsunami-Simulation/docs_sphinx/submissions/two_dimensional_solver.rst

     :width: 700

 The red lines on the left and right indicate that the wave in the x-direction propagates more slowly than the wave in the y-direction because there is a dent in the bathymetry in the center in y-direction.
-Otherwise, the waves in the x and y directions should hit the simulation boundary at the same time, as can be seen in the video `Circular dam break <two_dimensional_solver_circular_dam_break_>`_ at about 3 seconds.
+Otherwise, the waves in the x and y directions should hit the simulation boundary at the same time, as can be seen in the video `circular dam break <two_dimensional_solver_circular_dam_break_>`_ at about 3 seconds.
+The bathymetry is therefore also taken into account in the 2D simulation.

 Visualizing the bathymetry with and obstacle effects with 500 x 500 cells.
 Reflection at the wall can be seen at about 1 second.